 This week I’ve decided to better understand X-Magento-Vary cookie.
 In Magento 2 there might be more than one unique information presented to a user from the same URL.

 X-Magento-Vary cookie is used by Magento 2 system to highlight that version of a page requested by a user has been changed.
-It allows to have different versions of a same page stored in cache e.g. Varnish.
+It allows having different versions of the same page stored in cache e.g. Varnish.

 How it works

 The context is identified by various unique parameters which are used to generate unique md5 hash value.
-Once generated, hash value is set into a X-Magento-Vary cookie parameter and sent back in a HTTP response.
+Once generated, a hash value is set into an X-Magento-Vary cookie parameter and sent back in an HTTP response.

 The X-Magento-Vary cookie is set during HTTP POST or PUT request has been sent to a Magento application.

-In order to generate hash value Magento 2 uses parameters which help to differentiate different versions of a same page and with different content on it.
+In order to generate a hash value, Magento 2 uses parameters which help to differentiate different versions of the same page and with different content on it.

 - “Customer Logged In” parameter is set every to differentiate a page for all guests versus specific information which is only available for logged in customers.

 - “Customer Segment” parameter provides similar to customer group information.
-It allows to additionally split customers to a different segments e.g. age, total order value in order to increase market such customers better.
+It allows to additionally split customers into a different segment e.g. age, total order value in order to increase the market, such customers, better.
 You may find this parameter in Enterprise version only.

 - “Store” parameter is used to show different versions of a page per store.